-Dr Marika Rose is Postdoctoral Fellow in Philosophical Theology.
+Dr Marika Rose is Senior Lecturer in Philosophical Theology.
 She works at the intersection of systematic theology and continental philosophy of religion.
 After completing her PhD at Durham University, Marika spent two years working as a Postdoctoral Fellow at Durham before taking up a post at Winchester in 2016.

 Marika’s recent monograph, "A Theology of Failure: Žižek Against Christian Innocence" (Fordham University Press, 2019) brought the work of Slavoj Žižek into conversation with recent debates about the relationship between mystical theology and 20th-century continental philosophers such as Derrida, whose work emphasises difference, otherness and negativity.
 She has continued to publish on Slavoj Žižek, with a particular emphasis on the entanglement of Christianity and Eurocentrism in his work.

 Areas of expertise

 - Continental philosophy of religion and systematic theology

 - A Theology of Failure: Žižek Against Christian Innocence (New York: Fordham University Press, 2019).

 - 'Slavoj Žižek' in Palgrave Handbook of Radical Theologies, edited by Christopher D Rodkey and Jordan E Miller (New York: Palgrave MacMillan, 2018), 479-295.